 A competition was launched by New Plymouth District Council in 2007 for the opportunity to design and build an iconic bridge that was to be 'simultaneously utilitarian and beautiful' .
 Te Rewa Rewa bridge was to be built under a fixed price contract and was necessary to provide an important commuter connection between the city of New Plymouth and the other suburb of Bell Block via the award-winning Coastal Walkway.
 What's more, the location was on a site historically significant to the indigenous Maori people, giving access to a sacred site where many Maori people died defending their homes in past battles.
 From the windswept site, three bodies of water can be viewed in a single vista; The Waiwhakaiho River, Lake Rotomanu and the Tasman Sea.
 There was to be minimal disturbance to the river, for both environmental and cultural reasons - ruling out temporary and permanent piers in the water.

-The winning entry was from contractor Whitaker Civil Engineering; it was designed by Peter Mulqueen of Novare Design as both memorial and sculptural bridge, to honour the dead and the sacred status of the land it led to.
+The winning entry was from contractor Whitaker Civil Engineering.
+Its designed as both a memorial and sculptural bridge, to honour the dead and the sacred status of the land it led to.
 Firstly the deck was aligned to the summit of the sacred mountain, Taranaki.
 Secondly, the skewed arch over the deck forms a gateway to signify to the observer that they are entering or leaving sacred land.
 Thirdly the series of curved ribs connect the windward side of the deck to the arch, to capture a sense of the prevailing wind.
 Fourthly, the open and white superstructure frames the natural vistas and is an intriguing form in changing light and shadow conditions.

-Main contractor Whitaker Civil Engineering carried out many of the physical works and subcontracted the bridge fabrication to Fitzroy Engineering Group.
-The Finished bridge deck has a clear span of almost 69m, and is 3.25m wide.
-It sits 4.5m above normal water level and was built to be clear of floods and debris flows during volcanic eruptions, and to allow access for emengency vehicles.
+The finished bridge deck has a clear span of almost 69m, and is 3.25m wide.
+It sits 4.5m above normal water level and was built to be clear of floods and debris flows during volcanic eruptions, and to allow access for emergency vehicles.
 The Crown of the arch is nearly 10m above the bridge deck.

 ARTHUR C HAYDEN MEDAL